r-suzuki/dateback/README.md

 ```

 `rstan` is dependent on 13 packages (as of July 2023, excluding base/recommended packages), and some of them are dependent on other packages. `dateback` downloaded 43 packages in total to solve all the dependencies on the specified date.

-## NOTE
-This project is at the very beginning stage, so everything can be changed shortly.